long2ice/asynch/README.md

 ## Release v0.3.0 announcement

 The version 0.2.5 should have been the v0.3.0 due to compatibility-breaking changes.
-Since the release v0.2.5 is kinda yanked, a smooth upgrade seems inexpedient.
+Before upgrading to the v0.3.0, please pay attention to the incompatible changes like:

-Before upgrading to the v0.3.0, please pay attention to the incompatible changes:
+- The `asynch/connection.py::connect` function is removed - you can use the `async with` a Connection instance.

-1. the `connect` function from the `asynch/connection.py` module is removed - you can use the `Connection` class.
+- The `asynch/connection.py::Connection.connected` property is renamed to `opened`.
-2. the `create_pool` function from the `asynch/pool.py` module is also removed - you can use the `Pool` class.
+- The `asynch/pool.py::create_pool` function is removed - you can use the `async with` a Pool instance.
-3. all deprecated methods from `Connection`, `Cursor` and `Pool` classes are removed.
+- The deprecated methods from `Connection`, `Cursor` and `Pool` classes are removed.

 For more details, please refer to the project [CHANGELOG.md](./CHANGELOG.md) file.